Privacy Hedges for Sale Online

 What Are the Types of Privacy Shrubs

-- Cherry and Skip Laurels: Low-maintenance and easy care Laurels are beautiful evergreens with dark green foliage.
+- Cherry and Skip Laurels: Laurels are low-maintenance, beautiful evergreens with dark green foliage.
 They produce fragrant flowers in the spring and respond well to pruning.
 The Otto Luyken laurel creates a beautiful low hedge, while the Skip laurel is a good choice for taller barriers.

-- Steeds, Densa Inkberry and Christmas Jewel Hollies: These easy to grow evergreens provide a beautiful dark-green border year-round, and the Christmas Jewel variety produces red berries in the winter for a pop of festive color.
+- Steeds, Densa Inkberry, and Christmas Jewel Hollies: These evergreens provide a beautiful dark-green border year-round, and the Christmas Jewel variety produces red berries in the winter for a pop of festive color.

 - Gold Dust Aucuba: With variegated leaves peppered with golden spots, the Gold Dust Aucuba, also known as the Japanese laurel, is a beautiful plant for shadier locations and will add color to your privacy hedge.
 The Aucuba requires minimal maintenance and provides a privacy screen up to eight feet tall once fully matured.
 When inter-planted with the male ‘Mr. Goldstrike’s wonderful red berries are formed.

 - Boxwoods: A classic choice in Colonial times and still today, the Boxwood is a glossy, rounded evergreen with luscious green color.
 It can be trimmed into a perfectly formed hedge with very little pruning required.
 It is slow-growing and naturally only ten to twelve feet tall.
 The Boxwood shrubs are a good choice for anyone seeking garden borders and hedges.